-The spread between the yields on the two- and ten-year U.S. Treasury notes, for example, is an important gauge regarding the current “shape” of the yield curve.
-The yield curve is a graph with plotted points that represent the yields over time on bonds of varying maturities— typically from three months to 30 years.
+The spread between the yields on the two- and 10-year U.S. Treasury notes, for example, is an important gauge regarding the current “shape” of the yield curve.
+The yield curve is a graph with plotted points that represent the yields over a given time on bonds of varying maturities—typically from three months to 30 years.

 Reading the Curve

 Investors analyze the shape of the yield curve—and the changes to its shape—to gain a sense of economic expectations.
 When the market foresees an environment of stronger growth, higher inflation, and/or interest-rate increases by the Federal Reserve, the yield curve steepens.
 “Steepening" means that the yields on longer-term bonds rise more than the yields on short-term bonds.
 (Keep in mind, prices and yields move in opposite directions).